openordu/ordu-11ty/src/a-coat.md

 College Road, Cork, Ireland—http://www.ucc.ie/celt

  (2012) Distributed by CELT online at University College, Cork, Ireland.
-Text ID Number: E910001-031Availability [RESTRICTED] The works by W. B. Yeats are in the public domain.
+Text ID Number: E910001-031Availability [RESTRICTED].
+The works by W. B. Yeats are in the public domain.
 This electronic text is available with prior consent of the CELT programme for purposes of private or academic research and teaching.